-The marine radar system for monitoring surface ice coverage in the Chippawa-Grass Island Pool (CGIP) was used by operators of the International Niagara Control Works during the 2003-04 ice season.
+The marine radar system for monitoring surface ice coverage in the Chippawa-Grass Island Pool (CGIP) was used by operators of the International Niagara Control Works during 2005-06.
 Computer network links to the radar system enable staff at the New York Power Authority's (NYPA) Niagara Power Project, its Energy Control Center in Marcy, NY, and its engineering staff in White Plains, NY as well as staff at Ontario Power Generation's (OPG) Niagara Falls generating stations to monitor ice movement in the CGIP.

-In accordance with Condition (d) of the Commission's 5 October 1999 supplementary Order of Approval, installation of the Lake Erie-Niagara River Ice Boom's spans commenced on 16 December 2003.
-The water temperature at Buffalo reached 4 degrees Celsius (°C) (39 degrees Fahrenheit (°F)) on 15 December (Table 2-1).
-Installation may begin when the Lake Erie water temperature at Buffalo reaches 4°C (39°F) or on 16 December, whichever occurs first.
+In accordance with Condition (d) of the Commission's 5 October 1999 supplementary Order of Approval, installation of the Lake Erie-Niagara River Ice Boom's spans commenced on 14 December 2005.
+The water temperature at Buffalo reached 4 degrees Celsius (°C) (39 degrees Fahrenheit (°F)) on 9 December.
+Installation may begin when the Lake Erie water temperature at Buffalo reaches 4 °C (39°F) or on 16 December, whichever occurs first.